 Truthfully, not all supplements are created equal and you really don’t just want to buy the cheapest one at the market.
-You need to do your homework and find out what brand you can trust (but don’t worry, I’ve done the work here for you!)
+You need to do your homework and find out what specific strain of probiotic will benefit your specific condition.

-Probiotic All Flora delivers live probiotics to help replenish good bacteria, with prebiotics as fuel to boost probiotic activity to balance out a well-rounded gut!
+Many reputable brands will deliver live probiotics to help replenish good bacteria, and some will even offer prebiotics as fuel to boost probiotic activity to balance out a well-rounded gut!

-Their Probiotic All Flora line is formulated specifically to support healthy immune defenses and promote digestive health*, including:
+Many supplements are also formulated to support healthy immune defenses and promote digestive health, including:

 - bowel regularity

 - and the reduction of occasional gas, bloating, diarrhea, and constipation*.

 - *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

 To help set you (and your gut) up for success, I highly recommend you speak to a healthcare practitioner to help identify which strain and brand of probiotic is best for you.

 Okay okay, no more waiting!

 Here’s the Apple Pie Oatmeal recipe to launch your gut health today!
 Or, if you’re more into the pumpkin trend, enjoy the Pumpkin Pie Oatmeal here.
 Either way, enjoy!